THE COESSING TIMELINE:

 - The Python workshops that have been held at COESSING since 2018, have been a large success, introducing participants to the basics of Python computing.
 Several participants have used their Python knowledge to further their careers.

-- Several past participants have returned to help run the school, including Oladipo Mumin and Daniel Quaye who were Python instructors in 2022, Richmond Kennedy Quarcoo as an instructor and organizer from 2019-2022, and Roland Ovbiebo as an organizer of the lightning talks in 2022.
+- Several past participants have returned to help run the school, including Oladipo Mumin and Daniel Quaye who were Python instructors in 2022 and 20203, Richmond Kennedy Quarcoo as an instructor and organizer from 2019-2024, and Roland Ovbiebo as an organizer of the lightning talks in 2022.

 CREDITS FOR WEBSITE, PHOTOS, AND LOGO: